Updated: 11/30/23

 Instead of doing random Google searches for “apply for LLC in NC online,” let this article be a lighthouse to guide your way to starting a North Carolina LLC.
 We’ll take you through the basic steps.
 Along the way, we’ll also show you how we can make the process as pleasant as a cool sweet tea (or, if you prefer, a cold bottle of Cheerwine) on a hot day.

-Below we’ll cover the five basic steps to starting a domestic LLC in North Carolina.
+Below we’ll cover the six basic steps to starting a domestic LLC in North Carolina.
 This article doesn’t cover how to start a foreign LLC in North Carolina.
 A foreign LLC is one that originates outside of the state.
 To do business in another state, you typically need to get a foreign qualification.

 First, choose a name for your limited liability company.
 Of course, you can’t just pick any name you want.
 It has to be unique within the state of North Carolina.
 It also has to follow the naming guidelines for the state.